-The aims of the induction process are to ensure that new staff:
+The aims of this Staff Policy is to ensure that new staff:

-- Feel supported and confident in taking up their new position - Can build on their strengths and abilities and contribute their new unique skills to the school - Feel empowered through an understanding and appreciation of the values and vision of Borrisokane Community College. - Contribute to both the school and their role quickly and effectively
+- Feel supported and confident in taking up their new position. - Can build on their strengths and abilities and contribute their unique skills to the school. - Feel empowered through an understanding and appreciation of the values and vision of Borrisokane Community College and Tipperary ETB. - Contribute to both the school and their role effectively.